alemelis/autonomous-car/adv-lane-lines/README.md

 _Combined thresholding pipeline.
 The resulting image is on the bottom right._

 ![alt text][image6]

+__EDIT:__ After the first review, it was suggested to include HSV thresholding in the pipeline.
+A new function `trickyHSV()` (L) was defined (tricky because of the multiple channels involved).
+![alt text][image11]

+This new function better captures the dashed lines and improves the overall line detection pipeline.

 #### Lines detection
 Thi section code is in `s4_finding_lines.py`.
 Lines were detected by using the _sliding window_ method (L 83:189):